Table of contents

-Obsessive-compulsive disorder (OCD) causes intrusive worrying that leads you to repeatedly perform certain behaviors to reduce your anxiety and stress.
+Obsessive-compulsive disorder causes intrusive worrying that leads you to repeatedly perform certain behaviors to reduce your anxiety and stress.
 Despite your best efforts to ignore these thoughts and focus on other, more productive, or enjoyable activities, you feel obligated to complete those repetitive tasks and ritualistic behaviors.

 You’re not alone in your condition, and you needn’t feel shame or embarrassment about your compulsions.
-In fact, more than two million Americans suffer from OCD.
-But effective obsessive-compulsive disorder treatments are available.

 With OCD, these thoughts become obsessions that lead to repetitive behaviors or compulsions that interfere with your daily life.
 You end up with two choices, neither of which are helpful: